Denis-Neagu/Employee-CSV-Migration/README.md

 - [x] Reading data from CSV File
 - [x] Storing data from CSV File in a collection of Employees
+- [x] Successfully migrated data to a relational database
 - [x] Validation checks
 - [x] SOLID Principles
 - [x] Cleaned the data from duplicates